wildltr/ptranking/README.md

 - Converting LETOR datasets into LibSVM format with a corresponding **group** file

-This functionality is required when using the implementation of LambdaMART provided in [LightGBM](https://lightgbm.readthedocs.io/en/latest/)  and [XGBoost](https://xgboost.readthedocs.io/en/latest/).
+This functionality is required when using the implementation of LambdaMART provided in [LightGBM](https://lightgbm.readthedocs.io/en/latest/).